 FREI - From Resistance to European Integration

-Most of EU-member states have gone through a process from totalitarianism to a liberal democracy, membership in the Council of Europe and later membership in the European Union.
+Most of EU-member states have gone through a process from totalitarianism to a liberal democracy, membership of the Council of Europe and later membership of the European Union.
 These processes vary in time, length, continuity, and some countries have even endured more than one totalitarian occupation or regime.

 The FREI - From Resistance to European Integration project, funded by the CERV- Citizens Equality Rights and Values programme of the European Union, explores diverse national paths to democracy and European Union membership, as well as the struggles for democracy and human rights, focusing on five EU member states — Italy, Austria, Greece, Portugal, and Romania.